mplsgrant/tourist-season/README.md

 Time to set up tourist traps to serve your tourist customers as they make their pilgrimage to Mt.
 MacGuffin.

+- Use `cargo run` to run the game.
-Use the Menu to place tiles and edit the map.
+- Use the Menu to place tiles and edit the map.
-Move around with WASD.
+- Move around with WASD.
-Zoom in and out with Z and x.
+- Zoom in and out with Z and x.

 # Requirements
 * electrs
 * Bitcoin Core
+* rust